diku-dk/hpps-e2023-pub/material/2-e-1/README.md

 *multiple times*.
 For now, we will simply pass multiple `.c` files to the compiler.

+The [`ref`](ref/) directory contains our solutions.
+It's best to look at them only when you have tried yourself first, or are stuck.
+When you do look at them, make sure you understand why they work before moving on.

 ### Part 1: Setting up a working environment

 * Create an empty file `numlib.h` containing the following *prototype*: